-- Melamine Resin: This transparent top protects everything else below it.
+- Melamine resin: This transparent top protects everything else below it.

-- Overlay or Wear Layer: This layer is composed of paper similar to the paper used to make coffee filters or tea bags.
+- Overlay or wear layer: This layer is composed of paper similar to the paper used to make coffee filters or tea bags.
 Also, this layer carries some melamine resin and aluminum oxide with it.

-- Decorative Layer: This is the layer that has the color and design.
+- Decorative layer: This is the layer that has the color and design.

-- Kraft Paper: This bottom-most layer, similar to paper in grocery bags, is a kraft paper layer that forms the core of the laminate surface.
+- Kraft paper: This bottom-most layer, similar to paper in grocery bags, is a kraft paper layer that forms the core of the laminate surface.
 This paper is hardened with resins.

 Unlike materials that are difficult to install, like slab granite or solid surface, the laminate can either be do-it-yourself-installed or professionally installed.

-Do It Yourself: Install Pre-Fabricated Countertops
+DIY: Install Pre-Fabricated Countertops

 You can purchase pre-fabricated laminate counters online or from home improvement stores.
 These counters have the laminate surface already applied to the base and with edge treatments added.
 Your range of looks is limited.
 Home improvement stores tend to only carry very few styles in stock, though you can special order other styles.

-Do It Yourself: Make Counters Yourself and Self-Install
+DIY: Make Counters Yourself and Self-Install

 To increase your style options the entire world of laminates, you can create laminate counters from scratch.
 Sheets of the laminate are glued to particleboard, with laminate forming the edges, too.
 A router rips off excess laminate and gives you a smooth, straight edge.
 Handling the router with laminate is tricky, as even the slightest nudge is enough to nick the laminate and ruin your edge.
 This option has a significant learning curve, and with many do-it-yourselfers, by the time they have learned the craft, their project is done.
 Rolled edge treatments are not possible with homeowner-created laminate counters.